Fall 2022 Teaching Artists

 Alyse Clinton

-(Any) has been a part of the WFT family since she was in the Education Programs herself and has been working as an intern, captioner, and teaching assistant for the past three years.
-Some of her favorite projects have been stage managing for the Teen Ensemble production of Once on This Island and assisting for a class on stage combat for Shakespeare.
+(Any) has been a part of the WFT family since she was in the Education Programs herself and has been working as an intern, captioner, stage manager, and teaching assistant for the past three years.
 Alyse recently graduated from Northeastern University as a Theatre (Performance) Major and ASL/English Interpretation Major.
-She now works at The Learning Center for the Deaf as a Classroom Assistant predominantly working with 1st and 2nd graders with high support needs.
-Recent acting credits include: As U Like It, Play On!, Ovid’s Metamorphoses, The Wolves, The Winter’s Tale, and How I Learned to Drive.
+They now works at The Learning Center for the Deaf as a Classroom Assistant predominantly working with Elementary students with high support needs.
+Recent acting credits include: Jonathan, Hair, Swan, As U Like It, and How I Learned to Drive.

 David Freeman Coleman